 This course explores the science and art of negotiation.
 Negotiations are central to most real estate decisions, starting from development and acquisition, to leasing, operations and management, as well as disposition.
 The “science” of negotiation is learned largely through readings and discussions, and the “art” learned through experience gained in simulated real estate negotiations in which students examine the ethical dilemmas facing various parties to a transaction.

-This course provides an overview of various levels of real estate management, including property management, asset management and portfolio management.
-It examines how managers of real estate assets help owners achieve their goals and enhance the value of their investments.
-Topics include: owner/tenant relations, marketing and leasing strategies, budgeting and reporting, management of improvement projects, maintenance, compliances, and risk management.
-This course also compares the management of residential and nonresidential properties (e.g. office, industrial and retail).
+This course provides an overview of property management from the perspective of a real estate owner/investor.
+It examines a manager's responsibilities and functions, as well as the skills needed to be successful.
+Using real-life cases, the course demonstrates how effective property management may help an owner achieve his/her goals and enhance the value of the investment.
+Specific topics include: owner/tenant relations, marketing and leasing strategies, budgeting and reporting, staff management, maintenance, compliances, and risk management.
+This course also compares the management of various types of real estate, e.g. multifamily, office, industrial, retail and others.

 MSRE 507 Real Estate Development (3)

 This course provides a step-by-step analysis of the phases involved in the real estate development process, including original product conceptualization based on market research, site acquisition, entitlement process and strategies, financing, and marketing (lease-up or sale) of the property with the goal of creating net positive value.
 Leadership, management and control of the development teams are highlighted along with emphasis on overcoming the myriad land use regulations and hurdles in a given location.
 Metropolitan development patterns and planning agencies, transportation and environmental issues are also discussed.
 The course culminates in a real-life project and its presentation.